 12 Things to Do on Christmas Eve on Long Island with Your Kids

 1. Go skating.
-The Rinx in Port Jefferson, Superior Ice Rink in Kings Park, Newbridge Arena in Bellmore, and the ice rink at Tanger Outlets in Deer Park are all open.
-United Skates of America is offering an early bird special from 10:30-12PM $8. includes skate rental, a slice of pizza and soda.
-Adults 18 and over can also enjoy a free dinner buffet from 8:30-12AM.
+The Rinx in Port Jefferson, Superior Ice Rink in Kings Park, Newbridge Arena in Bellmore and the ice rink at Tanger Outlets in Deer Park are all open.
+United Skates of America is also open on Christmas Eve for indoor roller skating.